Last updated on September 8th, 2021 at 12:16 pm

-I did not visit the Roman Baths or went to the Spa, so I will have to come back.
+I did not visit the Roman Baths or the Spa, so I will have to come back.

-I left Paris Friday night with EasyJet since as you may have already guessed is the cheapest option.
-I flew from Paris to Bristol; then I made my way to Bath with Air Decker Bus’.
+I left Paris Friday night with EasyJet since it is the cheapest option, as you may have already guessed.
+I flew from Paris to Bristol; then I walked to Bath with Air Decker Bus’.

 (You can book it online here )

-Now moving onto some serious stuff.
-Because let me tell you that Bath is seriously a stunning city.
-The architecture is on point.
+I am now moving onto some serious stuff.
+Because let me tell you that Bath is seriously a stunning city, the architecture is on point.

-The Pulteney bridge area, which you can see in the pictures above is definitely one of my favourite places.
-The view is so nice, and the parade garden is a nice spot to relax.
+The Pulteney bridge area, which you can see in the pictures above, is one of my favourite places.
+The view is so lovely, and the parade garden is an excellent spot to relax.

-I was wondering what that sentence stood for, so I went and did my little google research, and it is was a drinking fountain to push people to drink more water rather alcohol.
+I wondered what that sentence stood for, so I went and did my little google research, and it is was a drinking fountain to push people to drink more water rather than alcohol.

-Now, the good thing is that pretty much all the interesting site in Bath are walkable.
+Now, the good thing is that pretty much all the exciting sites in Bath are walkable.
 This city is seriously one of the nicest I’ve been the chance to walk around.

 Though, be careful of the gulls.
 Seriously, they are everywhere.
 And being pooped on is the last thing you want.
-Or throwing some nasty stuff on.
 I mean it, you don’t want that.

-I had planned to visit the Roman Baths early in the morning on Sunday since I actually spend a good part of my Saturday catching up with my friend driving around, and at the cinema, I didn’t have time to visit them.
+I had planned to visit the Roman Baths early in the morning on Sunday since I spent a good part of my Saturday catching up with my friends driving around, and at the cinema, I didn’t have time to visit them.

-Which is why I had planned to visit them on Sunday but due to bad time management I left my dorm way later than planned and since the visit was meant to be taking around 2h or more as I have been told I couldn’t go because I had my flight to catch in the afternoon.
+I had planned to visit them on Sunday, but due to poor time management, I left my dorm way later than planned, and since the visit was meant to be taking around two hours or more as I have been told, I couldn’t go because I had my flight to catch in the afternoon.

 Side note: if you haven’t watched The Guardians of the Galaxy Vol II yet, you should watch it now.

-I made my way to the Queen Square then headed to the Royal Avenue that leads to Victoria Park and the Crescent, and chilled for a good while there like an old lady before I had to make my way back to find some food and leave for the airport.
+I made my way to the Queen Square, then headed to the Royal Avenue that leads to Victoria Park and the Crescent, and chilled for good while there like an old lady before I had to make my way back to find some food and leave for the airport.

-Overall you can say that I really enjoyed Bath and its atmosphere.
+Overall you can say that I enjoyed Bath and its atmosphere.

-I had visited Bristol back in January, and it was okay, but nothing too spectacular to be honest; in my opinion Bath is so much nicer to visit and relax (plus, the spa) and it also offers almost as much shopping options, museums, and parks.
+I had visited Bristol back in January, and it was okay, but nothing too spectacular, to be honest; in my opinion, Bath is so much nicer to visit and relax.
+It also offers almost as many shopping options, museums, and parks.